Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Models for internal strand dynamics

 The field $\hrevk$ is associated with stored magnetic energy and is proportional to the magnetic flux density fraction $\b_k = \mu_0 \hrevk$.
 Each of the other three fields, $\hirrk$, $\heddyk$, and $\hcouplingk$, is associated with a different magnetization and loss mechanism in the strand.
 The irreversible field $\hirrk$ describes rate-independent hysteresis via an irreversibility parameter $\kappa_k$ (A/m).
 The eddy field $\heddyk$ quantifies eddy current effects in normal conducting parts of the strand via a time constant $\tau_{\text{e,}k}$ (s).
 Finally, the IF coupling field $\hcouplingk$ describes IF coupling currents and the magnetization of coupled filaments via two parameters: $\chi_k$~(A/m) and $\tau_{\text{c,}k}$~(s).

+The irreversibility parameters $\kappa_k$ and $\chi_k$ are not constant, but decreasing functions of $b = \|\b\|$ to account for the field dependence of the critical current density $\jc(b)$ in superconducting filaments.
+The parametrization $\jc(b)$ is however not used directly as is, but instead replaced by smoothed versions of it, denoted as $f_\kappa(b)$ and $f_\chi(b)$, in order to reproduce the magnetization curves at low fields more accurately, as described in~\cite{dular2024vector}.
+Temperature dependence can be directly included using the $\jc(b, T)$ scaling.
+We consider a uniform and constant temperature in this paper.

-The irreversibility parameters $\kappa_k$ and $\chi_k$ are defined as decreasing functions of $\|\b\|$ to account for the field dependence of the critical current density in superconducting filaments, and decreasing functions of the strand current to account for the reduced cross-section available for magnetization currents in presence of transport current.
-Finally, they are also function of the temperature.
-In this paper, for simplicity, we neglect the dependence of the parameters on the strand current and we consider a constant and uniform temperature.
+Finally, parameters $\kappa_k$ and $\chi_k$ should be decreasing functions of the strand transport current, in order to account for the reduced cross-section available for magnetization currents in presence of transport current.
+In this paper, for simplicity, we neglected this effect as its implementation for the reference model is not trivial (it requires coupling between global and local quantities).
+Its implementation for the homogenized model is straightforward.

 We refer to~\cite{dular2024vector} for the equations governing the cell elements as well as details regarding their implementation.
 Note that compared to~\cite{dular2024vector}, the notation is changed from $\h_\text{coupling}$ to $\hcoupling$ in order to make an explicit distinction between IF and IS coupling currents.